pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-Breakglass.md

 # PAM User for Breakglass

 The connector for `PAM User` is used to for managing password for local PAM users.
-The scenario here is to create a local PAM user and let PAM itself rotate the password for the user.
-Assume that a breakglass process is available, the scenario is ideal to keep a local PAM user as a breakglass user.
+The scenario described here is to create a local PAM user and let PAM itself rotate the password for the user.
+One purpose can be to setup a breakglass user for PAM itself.

 ![PAM User for Breakglass](/docs/images/PAMUser-Breakglass.png)

-Additional details about general breakglass scenarios and how to use it with Symantec PAM is found in the repo [Breakglass](https://github.com/pam-exchange/Breakglass).
+More details about general breakglass scenarios and how Symantec PAM can be used to store breakglass account passwords outside from PAM can be found in the repo [Breakglass](https://github.com/pam-exchange/Breakglass).

-Password update of a local PAM user is done using the API and not the avaialble CLI.
+Password update of a local PAM user is done using the API and not the CLI.
 When using the API for user password update, it is possible to set a flag to avoid a manadatory change of password at next login to the PAM GUI.
 When using the CLI such an option is not available and a user would be required to change the password at next login.

 Using the API with PAM uses an ApiKey which is associated with the (local) PAM user.

 > [!NOTE]
-> In the example here a new local PAM user is created for breakglass purpose.
+> In the example here a **new** local PAM user is created.
 A similar configuration and setup can be used for the local built-in administrator `super`.

 # PAM setup